GM-Consult-Pty-Ltd/text_indexing/README.md

 * `TextIndexer.index` indexes text from a document, returning a list of `DocumentPostingsEntry` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
 * `emit` is called by index, and adds an event to the `postingsStream` after updating the dictionary and postings data stores;
 * `TextIndexer.loadTerms` returns a `DictionaryTerm` map for a collection of terms from a dictionary;
-* `TextIndexer.updateDictionary` passes new or updated `DictionaryTerm` instances for persisting to a dictionary data store;
+* `TextIndexer.upsertDictionary` passes new or updated `DictionaryTerm` instances for persisting to a dictionary data store;
 * `TextIndexer.loadTermPostings` returns a `PostingsEntry` map for a collection of terms from a postings source; and
 * `TextIndexer.upsertTermPostings` passes new or updated `PostingsEntry` instances for upserting to a postings data store.